MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Prerequisite

-Familiarity with enterprise-scale landing zone is beneficial.
+Familiarity with Azure landing zone is beneficial.
 For more information on this prerequisite, review the enterprise-scale [overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md).

-## Azure Arc
+### Azure Arc

 Azure provides organizations with various management tools that enable infrastructure and applications to be monitored and governed at scale.
 When implementing a hybrid landing zone, these Azure tools should be extended to control infrastructure and applications running outside of Azure.